SteeltoeOSS/Documentation/docs/messaging/amqp.md

 These operations (which are portable from the 0.8 specification and higher) are present in the `AmqpAdmin` interface in the `org.springframework.amqp.core` package.
 The RabbitMQ implementation of that class is `RabbitAdmin` located in the `org.springframework.amqp.rabbit.core` package.

-The `AmqpAdmin` interface is based on using the Steeltoe AMQP domain abstractions and is shown in the following listing:
+The `AmqpAdmin` interface is based on using the Steeltoe RabbitMQ domain abstractions and is shown in the following listing:

 ```Java
 public interface AmqpAdmin {